LovelandPolitics.com

 Good Governance Clause Already Removed From MFA

-monies being used towards private purposes.
-By requiring separate contractors, an audit trail is easy to establish but not when one
+used towards private purposes.
+By requiring separate contractors, an audit trail is easy to establish but not

 I-25 / Highway 34 Interchange Permanent Improvement Plan Abandoned